Becoming Credible is Inevitable

 Also, though you can create a Facebook page for free, you’ll likely spend more in boosted or promoted posts trying to reach your followers than you will managing your own web page.
 Plus, by investing in a designated website, you control the content and can optimize it for search engines.
 That increases your chances of appearing at the top of Google’s search results and providing more visibility to potential customers, unlike a Facebook page only.

 Breweries rely on a strong brand to succeed, and a website strengthens it.
 When you manage the content and messaging, you’re able to set the voice, tone and character of your brewery and help consumers learn more about what sets you apart from everyone else.
 Use it to tell your story.
 Who are you and why did you get started?
 What makes you unique?
 Why are your brews worthy of a visit?
 Your website is your space to show off and boast a little.
 There’s a reason why your brewery began – just take some time to tell people about it.

 Also, keep in mind, a Facebook page is controlled by Facebook.
 If they change their policies or capabilities, you’re left with little to no options.
 Conversely, when you create your own website, you give yourself a “storefront” that’s accessible all day every day.
 Your content is readily available whenever consumers are trying to find it.
 Clearly, there are definite perks to having a Facebook page, but you get the most bang for your buck when you combine it with a well-run website.

-Now that you know why a website is important, what you can do with it, and how the benefits outweigh those of a Facebook page only, learn how Brewio can help you get a professional brewery website for free. (and more time making the brews you love and serving them to those who love them).
+Now that you know why a website is important, what you can do with it, and how the benefits outweigh those of a Facebook page only, learn how Brewio can help you get a professional brewery website. (and more time making the brews you love and serving them to those who love them).